cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 sudo nano dir.conf
 ```

-Next we change the line to this:
+Next we change the line to this, so that `index.php` is first in line:

 ```
 DirectoryIndex index.php index.html index.cgi index.pl index.xhtml index.htm
 ```

-Whenever we make a configuration change,
-we can use the ``apachectl`` command to
-check our configuration:
+Whenever we make a configuration change, we should use the `apachectl` command to check our configuration:

 ```
 apachectl configtest
 ```

-If we get a **Syntax Ok** message,
-we can reload the Apache2 configuration and
+If we get a `Syntax Ok` message, we can reload the Apache2 configuration, restart the service, and check its status:
-restart the service:

 ```
 sudo systemctl reload apache2
-sudo systemctl restart apache2
+sudo systemctl restart apache2 sudo systemctl status apache2
 ```

 ## Create an index.php File

 Now create a basic PHP page.
-``cd`` back to the Apache2
-document root directory and
-use ``nano`` to create and
-open an ``index.php`` file:
+`cd` back to the Apache2 document root directory and use `nano` to create and open an `index.php` file:

 ```
 cd /var/www/html/